anstylian/typestate-bitcoin-handshake/README.md

 ```

 ## How to run
-Assuming you already have rust installed
+Assuming you already have Rust installed.

 ### Using `cargo`